AlexAsplund/alexasplund.github.io/_posts/2018-09-15-Using the EWS API with Powershell.md

 {% endhighlight %}

 Now, if you're not the inbox-zero type like me, you would problaly want to press ctrl+c depending on how many emails you have.
-But let's see what we can do with the items...
+Let's see what we can do with the items...

 ## Exploring items and forwarding email